AyaNabil1/Examination_System/README.md

 # Examination_System
-An Examination System Project using advanced SQL and other database concept.
+An Examination System Project using advanced SQL and other database concepts.